jwlawson/jwlawson.github.io/_posts/2016-07-19-plotting-a-referendum-map.md

 ```

 Now we save the map in a range of sizes.
 At each point we resize the text, so
-that it appears natural and a consistend size.
+that it appears natural and a consistent size.

 ```python
     title = ax.set_title(title, color=text_col)